-Hending GREENWAYS STRATEGY FUNDING Greenways Development Checklist We are clear about how our probosed Greenway satisfies the national or regional definition For regional Greenways, we have identified how it can connect to a longer strategic route We have designed and implemented a process to ensure we are aware of impending funding sources and deadlines for funding calls We have designed and implemented a process to ensure we are aware of impending funding sources and deadlines for funding within our organisation annual budgets to ensure we are ready to respond with an application to funding calls when they are amounced We have reviewed the TII Rural Cycleway Design (Offline) Standard to ensure all plans are compilant We have reviewed the Greenways and Cycle Routes Ancillary infrastructure Guidelines and the other documents cited therein We ensure the 55s of Greenway development are at the core of our design and construction process Our planning and design take account of the Sport Ireland Outdoors registration system ocklist Who will do it: Too Suint Budget & DESIGN & CONSTRUCTION We have identified the skills we have within or organisation and will outsource elements of the design if needed and as appropriate Our designs are future proofed to anticipate growing numbers of Greenway users annually Designers should keep in mind visitors behaviours when using the Greenway i.e. at scenic viewing areas of landscape and/or built infrastructure, visitors will need a wider section of the path or an area where they can safely pull in to appreciate the sight without impeding the experience of other visitors as they pass.
+14 Greenways Development Checklist Hending Action Who will do it?
+Tivniva Budaet€ GREENWAYS We are clear about how our proposed Greenway satisfies the national or regional definition For regional Greenways, we have identified how it can connect to a longer strategic route FUNDING We have designed and implemented a process to ensure we are aware of impending funding sources and deadlines for funding calls We have earmarked match funding within our organisation annual budgets to ensure we are ready to respond with an application to funding calls when they are announced We are aware that our funding application must include budget for ongoing maintenance, marketing, and interpretation as well as the initial capital outlay We have reviewed the TII Rural Cycleway Design (Offline) Standard to ensure all plans are compliant We have reviewed the Greenways and Cycle Routes Ancillary Infrastructure Guidelines and the other documents cited therein We ensure the 5Ss of Greenway development are at the core of our design and construction process DESIGN & CONSTRUCTION Our planning and design take account of the Sport Ireland Outdoors registration system We have identified the skills we have within or organisation and will outsource elements of the design if needed and as appropriate Our designs are future proofed to anticipate growing numbers of Greenway users annually Designers should keep in mind visitors behaviours when using the Greenway i.e. at scenic viewing areas of landscape and/or built infrastructure, visitors will need a wider section of the path or an area where they can safely pull in to appreciate the sight without impeding the experience of other visitors as they pass.
 Designers should also incorporate ways of facilitating visitors views at certain scenic points whether above or below i.e. the arches and heights of viaducts may not be seen by visitors as they travel along them.
 Registration inspection by Sport Ireland Outdoors when Greenway is completed